Georgina Baillie: Acting

 As well as showing her as backing vocalist and apprentice to Ant, her appearance in Jack Bond's documentary The Blueblack Hussar also features her life at Ant's house in early 2011 and her accompanying Ant as he goes about his comeback, including being in the studio for an early 2011 Xfm radio session.

 After she stopped working with Ant, Baillie studied acting at The Poor School of drama in London in the mid 2010s.
 In 2021, she was cast in the lead role in a production of the 1975 Barry Reckord play, White Witch, at the Bloomsbury Theatre.
 Also in 2021, she appeared in the Kevin Short film, Tom and his Zombie Wife.

 Art

-Baillie began producing cartoon-like drawings in 2017 as part of rehab.
+Baillie began producing cartoon-like drawings in 2017 as part of rehabilitation.
 Later she began painting and producing silkscreen prints.
-An exhibition of her art is due to be held at held at the Sanctum Hotel in Soho, London on September 19, 2025 as part of an event to promote Rusty Egan's new album Romantic.
+An exhibition of her art is due to be held at held at the Sanctum Hotel in Soho, London on September 19, 2025 as part of an event to promote Rusty Egan's new album Romantic. from which the single "Midnight Peepshow" featured Baillie on the cover art.